Simulation-of-Traffic-and-Transport/SiTT/examples/README.md

   end points of each river path and calculate the slope for the whole segment.
 * [create_river_segments.py](create_river_segments.py) creates a new column called `geom_segments` in your table with segmented paths for further calculation.
+* [import_shape_depths_folder.py](import_shape_depths_folder.py): This will import a number of shape files containing points into the database.
+The script also fixes some glitches in these files.